Television Academy Recognizes Ithaca College Student’s Documentary

 For more information on the College Television Awards, click here.

 For more information on “Following Flame,” visit click here.

-Originally published in Media Relations: Television Academy Recognizes Ithaca College Student’s Documentary.
+Originally published in IC News: Television Academy Recognizes Ithaca College Student’s Documentary.